skalenetwork/mirage-manager/docs/Staking.md

 Claims an exit request and transfers funds to the caller

-_Reverts if request is still locked or doesn't belong to caller_
+_Reverts if the request is still locked or doesn't belong to the caller_

 #### Parameters